 - Merel 1995: use the winding quotient of $J_0(p)$, which is the maximal analytic rank 0 quotient.
-This makes the arguments easier, and we know by Kolyvagin-Logachev et al. or by Kato that the winding quotient has rank 0.
-(For p = 67 they already differ, since 67a has trivial torsion and rank 0.) - Parent 1999: use instead the winding quotient of $J_1(p)$, which leads to a similar argument as above.
+This makes the arguments easier, and we know by Kolyvagin-Logachev et al. or by Kato that the winding quotient has rank 0. - Parent 1999: use the winding quotient of $J_1(p)$, which leads to a similar argument as above.
 This quotient has rank 0 by Kato's theorem.